The hitting distribution of a line segment for two dimensional random walks: Introduction and Results

+The problem with real initial sites reduces to a one-dimensional one.
+Indeed, if $S$ starts at a point $x\in \Z\subset \C$ and $X= (X_n)$ is its trace on the real axis, namely $X$ is a one-dimensional random walk on $\Z$ imbedded in $(S_n)$ with $X_n$ being the position of the $n$-th return of $S$ to the real axis, then $H_x^{(n)}(\cdot)$ equals the hitting distribution of $I(n)$ for $X_n$.
+It is remarked that the increment distribution of $X$ is almost Cauchy in the sense that its tails are asymptotically $C/|x|$ in both directions \cite{U1}.

-For the symmetric simple random walk H. Kesten has obtained the upper bound $\lim_{z\to\infty} H^{I(n)}_z(s)\leq C[n(n-s)]^{-1/2}$ $(0\leq s <n)$ in \cite{K} and applied it to a study of the DLA model in \cite{K1} (cf. also \cite{K2}; a unified exposition is found in \cite{L}) .
-This bound is extended and refined in the present paper.
-For a rectangle with a side on the real axis Lawler and Limic \cite{LL} give an explicit expression for the hitting distribution of its boundary for simple random walk started inside it and, by taking limits, derive from it the corresponding ones for a half-infinite strip and a quadrant.
+For the symmetric simple random walk H. Kesten has obtained the upper bound \beqn H^{I(n)}_\infty(s):=\lim_{|z|\to\infty} H^{I(n)}_z(s)\leq C[n(n-s)]^{-1/2} \quad\quad (0\leq s <n) \eeqn in \cite{K} (the limit on the left-hand side exists (\cite{S}:Theorem 14.1, p.141)) and applied it to a study of the DLA model in \cite{K1} (cf. also \cite{K2}; a unified exposition is found in \cite{L}).
+For a rectangle with a side on the real axis Lawler and Limic \cite{LL} give an explicit expression for the hitting distribution of its boundary for a simple random walk started inside it and, by taking limits, derive from it the corresponding ones for a half-infinite strip and a quadrant.
+For a quadrant of the plane, one half of it split along its diagonal line and the complements of these regions as well Fukai \cite{F} obtains very detailed evaluations of the hitting distributions by exploiting the properties special to simple random walk.